openRIFT/openrift.github.io/rift/doc.md

 * i: Choose a file to download
 * dl: Downloads the chosen file
 * exit: Exits the program
-* rf: Refreshs the screen
+* rf: Refreshes the screen
 * conf: Edit config file, Vim is the default editor (Built-in interface planned)
-* edit: Enters the repostiory editor
+* edit: Enters the repository editor
 * play: Plays a specified file or the last file you downloaded (VLC used by default)
 * about: Shows README.md file
 * help: Shows this documentation